 We can provide one-to-one support (and training) via Teams.
 Contact us via the Help Desk and request a session.

 We support departments with migration from SiteBuilder to Moodle, creation of department module templates, bespoke training, navigating the changing pedagogic environment and identifying affordances of existing and new tools.

-- Browse all the Vevox guides
+- Browse the Student Guides

 - Introduction to Vevox